eduardd8/static-website-hosting-aws/README.md

 The managing and provisioning of resources has been made using infrastructure as code (IaC) with the help of the open-source framework AWS SAM.

 # File Summary
+* /cloud-resume - Contains all documents used in this project.
+* /resume-site - Contains all documents for website.
+* template.yaml - Yaml file for describing AWS infrastrcture.
 * index.html - The Index document for the website.
 * /css - CSS file for the website.
 * /js - JavaScript file for the website.